In this article, you will learn

 - which settings can be selected for the VDP Editor and

-- how the Variable Data tab in the workflow is displayed before and after creating or saving a VDP job.
+- how the tab Variable Data appears in the Workflow before and after creating or saving a VDP job, and

 - how to import and export VDP settings.